 - Give positive encouragement to everyone to participate in football.

-- Keep an eye on their own children on the sideline to make sure they're behaving (the managers have enough to do when the matches are on).
+- Keep an eye on their own children on the at training sessions and at matches to make sure they're behaving.

 If you do not follow this code of conduct when watching matches or training sessions, you may be: